otonashi-labs/pow/README.md

 Enjoy mining Infinity — and if you discover improvements or have questions, feel free to open an issue or a pull request.

+## 4. Contributors

+This programm has been created by Otonashi Labs